 - turkey seasonings

-- Wash and dry turkey well, water will cause it to splatter.
+- Wash and dry the turkey well (water will cause it to splatter).

 - Do not stuff the turkey.

-- You may marinate turkey, make sure it's completely dried before putting into oil.
+- You may marinate the turkey; make sure it's completely dried before putting into the hot oil.

 - Follow instructions that came with your deep-fryer for safety precautions.